 The Shares acquired under the ESPP must be included in the Participant's personal estate for wealth tax purposes, unless a full or partial wealth tax exemption applies.
+Note, however, that the 2018 Finance Bill released on September 27, 2017 and subject to review by Parliament, proposes changes to the wealth tax rules.
+Under the proposed amendments, Shares and other equity securities would no longer be subject to the wealth tax.

 When a Participant subsequently sells the Shares acquired under the ESPP, the gain (i.e., in principle, the difference between the net sale price and the fair market value of the Shares on the Purchase Date) will be subject to personal income tax at progressive rates plus additional social taxes of 15.5%.
 The Participant may benefit from a reduction of his or her taxable basis in the Shares (for personal income tax purposes only), if the Participant holds the Shares for at least 2 years and a further reduction if the Participant holds the Shares for at least 8 years.
+Note, however, that the 2018 Finance Bill released on September 27, 2017 and subject to review by Parliament, proposes changes to the taxation of all financial income (including gains from the sale of Shares acquired under the ESPP).
+Under the proposed amendments, a flat tax of 30% (comprised of social tax at an increased rate of 17.2% and income tax at a rate of 12.8%), to be withheld at source, would apply to all financial income tax return for taxation at progressive rates.